jboumal/cub3d/README.md

 - Test parsing (especially when doors implemented)

 Ben :
-- Parsing objects with coordinate
+- Parsing sprites with coordinate
+- Sort sprites to draw in right order